 "Renewable energy in Belarus accounted for 5.5% of TPES in 2015"

 Renewable energy in Belarus accounted for 5.5% of TPES in 2015.
 Nearly all renewable energy is from biofuels and waste, with negligible amounts of hydro, wind and solar PV.
-Energy from biofuels and waste has increased by 43.4% since 2004, which is significantly faster than the 3.6% growth in TPES.
+Energy from biofuels and waste has increased by 43.4% since 2004, that is significantly faster than the 3.6% growth in TPES.
 As such, biofuels and waste have increased their share of the energy mix over the past decade, up from 3.8% in 2004.
-Hydropower production has grown three-fold over the past decade, albeit remaining at very low levels.
+Hydropower production has grown three-fold over the past decade, albeit remaining at shallow levels.
 Wind power production began in 2012, while solar PV power started in 2014.

 Given its modest natural resources, Belarus produces around 13% of its energy needs, with total energy production of 3.81 Mtoe in 2015.
 Belarus relies on imports from Russia to meet most of its energy needs.
 Belarus is also an important part of Russia’s gas transit corridor to Western Europe.
 Matters related to natural gas transit, including the infrastructure, system operation, tariff structure and technical services are carried out under a bilateral agreement with Russia’s Gazprom.